tangym27/TangyBahanna/README.md

 > baseTest (private & static)

 ## known bugs
-The displayer does display the explorer, but the explorer is sometimes missing on in the wrong place on step 0.
+The displayer does display the explorer, but the explorer is sometimes missing or in the wrong place on step 0.
 The displayer also does not correctly display the recursive backtracking.
 The displayer also does not display when one of the base cases is satisfied.